 The Minnesota Department of Public Safety Division of Homeland Security and Emergency Management (HSEM) sponsors the annual “Winter Hazard Awareness Week” public information campaign each year.
 The week features an intense media campaign that highlights specific daily topics related to winter weather safety.
 The HSEM Winter Weather Safety website offers additional information, checklists, and other informational resources to assist in local education efforts throughout the season.

 Local professionals and volunteers can use these resources to engage their fellow citizens and local media to focus on these hazards and help ensure everyone has a safe and fun winter season.

 Winter Hazard Awareness Week Topics

-Winter Weather Overview – Ice storms, blizzards, sub-zero temperatures, winter weather watches and warnings and wind chill
+Winter Storms – Ice storms, blizzards, sub-zero temperatures, winter weather watches and warnings and wind chill

 Outdoor Winter Safety – Safety on ice, snowmobile safety, hypothermia and frostbite

 Winter Fire Safety – Winter and holiday fire safety, alternative heat sources, smoke detectors, cooking safety, candles and decorations

 Indoor Winter Safety – Carbon monoxide, radon, mold and general home care